 In certain cases, a plaintiff will win if she proves that the defendant simply engaged in a particular act, regardless of any actual fault or even negligence.
 Product liability lawsuits involving defective products are often subject to a strict liability standard.
 In such cases, a manufacturer places a product in the market knowing that consumers will use it "without inspection for defects" and is held strictly liable for any injuries that result from defects in the product.
 (Greenman v.
 Yuba Power Products, Inc.) This means that the injured party doesn't need to show carelessness, let alone an intent to cause injury.

 Courts have reasoned that it is fair to hold manufacturers strictly liable for defective products, because public policy is best served by assigning responsibility where it will be most effective in reducing the potential for harm.
 Manufacturers are in the best position to both address defects in their products and absorb the cost to society of such defects (by spreading it out among all purchasers).

 Strict liability may also be imposed for injuries or damage caused by extremely hazardous activities and certain other torts.

-As mentioned above, the only penalty a defendant in a civil action faces is financial (except in the rare cases where a court awards injunctive relief, as mentioned below).
-An award in a civil action may include:
+As mentioned above, generally, a defendant in a civil action faces a financial penalty—money damages (except in the rare cases where a court awards injunctive relief, as mentioned below).
+An award in a civil action might include:

 Plaintiffs may seek what is known as injunctive relief in addition to monetary damages in certain cases.
-An injunction is a court order that the defendant take or cease to take some action.
-For example, a court may order a company to “cease and desist” infringing on the patent of another company, as well as award monetary damages to be paid by the defendant company to the plaintiff company.
+An injunction is a court order directing the defendant to take or stop taking some action.
+For example, a court may order a company to "cease and desist" infringing on the patent of another company, as well as award monetary damages to be paid by the defendant company to the plaintiff company.

-Civil liability covers a lot of territory, and liability, burdens of proof, and possible damages depend upon what happened and in what state.
+Civil liability covers a lot of territory depending on what happened, by whom, and in what state.
 If you have questions about a particular tort or civil action, contact a lawyer with experience in personal injury or other civil litigation in your area.